Should You Become a Cruise Ship Nurse?

 Working on a cruise ship often requires you to spend months away from home.
 Are you okay with that?
 If not, a stationary position might be more suitable.

-Starting this career takes time.
+Starting this career may be simpler than you expect.
 Here are some typical cruise ship nurse requirements:

 1. Attend Nursing School

-Nursing school provides the foundation for nursing practice in a variety of settings.
-Successfully completing your nursing education shows you have what it takes to pass the NCLEX-RN.
+Nursing school provides the foundation for nursing practice in a range of settings.
+Successfully completing your nursing education shows you have what it takes to pass the NCLEX-RN, the national examination for registered nurses.

 2. Pass the NCLEX

 The NCLEX-RN tests you on your ability to synthesize the nursing knowledge you acquired in school.
-Passing this exam proves you’re able to work as an entry-level nurse.
+When you pass the NCLEX, it proves you’re able to work as an entry-level nurse and opens the door for licensure in your state.
+Learn more about the newest version of the NCLEX.

 3. Gain Hands-On Experience

-You never know what you’ll encounter on a cruise ship, so being confident in your skills is a must.
-Jobs may require at least two years of experience, preferably in acute care, such as the emergency department or critical care.
+You never know what you’ll encounter on a cruise ship, so being confident in your nursing skills is a must.
+Jobs may require at least two years of experience, preferably in acute care, such as the emergency department, med-surg, or critical care.

 Learning a foreign language is optional, but will be useful in this role.
-You’ll be meeting people from around the world, so knowing more than one language could ease your ability to help others.
-In addition to English, Spanish, Mandarin Chinese, Hindi, and Arabic are especially common around the world.
+You’ll be meeting people from around the world, so knowing more than one language could help you interact with patients.
+In addition to English, consider learning Spanish, Mandarin Chinese, Hindi, or Arabic, which are especially common languages around the world.

 Are You Ready to Become a Cruise Ship Nurse?

 This exciting career path can satiate your wanderlust while you advance your career.
-Regardless of the path you choose, explore IntelyCare today to find a specialized nursing opportunity that meets your needs.
+Regardless of the path you choose, find out how IntelyCare can help you find a specialized nursing opportunity that meets your needs.